mdmusaibali/mdmusaibali/README.md

 Aspiring Full Stack Developer
 ------------------

 A developer with 'never giving up' attitude who is confident about his skills.
-Hands on experience working with HTML, CSS, SASS, MySQL, JavaScript and React.js (check out my portfolio to know more) and familiarity with Node js.
-Currently learning TypeScript after which i plan to learn Node js and MongoDB.
+Hands on experience working with HTML, CSS, SASS, MySQL, JavaScript, Typescript and React.js and familiarity with Python.
+Currently learning Node js.

 * 🌍  I'm based in Kalaburagi, India
 * 🖥️  See my portfolio at [My portfolio](http://mdmusaibali.com)
 * ✉️  You can contact me at [mdmusaibali@gmail.com](mailto:mdmusaibali@gmail.com )
-* 🧠  I'm learning React.js
+* 🧠  I'm learning Node.js
 * 🤝  I'm open to collaborating on Frontend Development

 ### Skills